northdata/api/doc/data-api-userguide/data-api-userguide.md

 ### Events

 Events of a company are changes in the company lifecycle, changes of base data such as name, address, legal form or base capital, or changes in management.
-For a complete list, see [Appendix C](#appendix-c-company-lifecycle-and-event-types).
+For a complete list, see [Appendix G](#appendix-g-company-lifecycle-and-event-types).

 If the `events` parameter is set to true, all events for a company will be returned.
 These may be many, and it is recommended to restrict the response size by specifying the `maxEvents` parameter and the `eventTypes` parameter.
 For example: